colejarczyk/doc/changelog/3.x/index.rst

 All notable changes to this project will be documented in this file.

-The format is based on `Keep a Changelog <http://keepachangelog.com/en/1.0.0/>` and this project adheres to `Semantic Versioning <http://semver.org/spec/v2.0.0.html>`.
+The format is based on `Keep a Changelog` and this project adheres to `Semantic Versioning`.

 [3.3.0] 22-03-2019
 ------------------